Moreton School – Complaints Policy – Summary

 A complaint can be brought by a parent/carer/guardian of a registered child at the school or any person who has been provided with a service/facility at the school.
 This person is referred to as the complainant.

-Mrs Leslie is our nominated member of staff with responsibility for the operation and management of the school complaints procedure.
+Mrs Reynolds is our nominated member of staff with responsibility for the operation and management of the school complaints procedure.

-If your complaint is about Mrs Leslie, please contact:
+If your complaint is about Mrs Reynolds, please contact:

 Mrs Nicola Bayliss, Headteacher – Telephone 01902 558310 firstname.lastname@example.org